rohitLovesKrishna/whatsapp-clone-react/README.md

-#Getting Started with React Calculator
+#Getting Started with React Whats-App-Clone
 `Developer`: Rohit Ambawata

 ##Terminal Part
 Open Editor 'Suggestion: Use - VS Code' and open terminal from left - upper side tabs.
 Now just clone this git as below :

-`Step 1`:Copy this and paste it in your terminal: git clone https://github.com/rohitLovesKrishna/calculator-using-react.git
+`Step 1`:Copy this and paste it in your terminal: git clone https://github.com/rohitLovesKrishna/whatsapp-clone-react.git

 `Step 2`: npm install (this will install node modules in the directory)